dsbasko/go-cfg/README.md

 This project is a Go library for reading configuration data from various sources such as environment variables, command-line flags, and configuration files.
 The library provides a unified interface for reading configuration data, making it easier to manage and maintain your application's configuration.

 ## Attention
-The library uses the [env](https://github.com/caarlos0/env), [toml](https://github.com/BurntSushi/toml), [godotenv](https://github.com/joho/godotenv) and [flaggy](https://github.com/integrii/flaggy) codebase to work with environment variables and flags.
+The library uses the [env](https://github.com/caarlos0/env), [pflag](https://github.com/spf13/pflag), [yaml](https://github.com/go-yaml/yaml), [toml](https://github.com/BurntSushi/toml) and [godotenv](https://github.com/joho/godotenv) codebase to work with environment variables and flags.
 This is a temporary solution, maybe I’ll write my own implementation later.
 Thanks to the authors of these libraries for the work done!

 ### Installation
 To install the library, use the go get command: